rganesh203/Cloud-Data-Engineering-AWS-Azure-and-GCP-/README.md

-# Cloud-Data-Engineering-AWS-Azure-and-GCP-
+# Cloud-Data-Engineering-AWS-Azure-and-GCP
 Cloud Data Engineering involves building scalable data pipelines and solutions using cloud services.
 AWS, Azure, and GCP offer tools for storage, processing, analytics, and ETL, enabling efficient data management, transformation, and analysis in the cloud.

 Cloud Data Engineering across AWS, Azure, and GCP involves designing, implementing, and managing data solutions in the cloud environments provided by these platforms.
 Each cloud provider offers a range of services tailored for data engineering, including storage, processing, analytics, and machine learning capabilities.
 Here’s a brief overview of each:

-AWS (Amazon Web Services) AWS provides a comprehensive set of services for data engineering:
+# AWS (Amazon Web Services) AWS provides a comprehensive set of services for data engineering:

                 Storage: Amazon S3 (Simple Storage Service) for scalable object storage, Glacier for archival storage.
                 Compute: Amazon EC2 (Elastic Compute Cloud) for virtual servers, AWS Lambda for serverless computing.